Project management: Project control and project control systems

 Project control is that element of a project that keeps it on track, on time, and within budget.
 Project control begins early in the project with planning and ends late in the project with post-implementation review, having a thorough involvement of each step in the process.
 Projects may be audited or reviewed while the project is in progress.
 Formal audits are generally risk or compliance-based and management will direct the objectives of the audit.
 An examination may include a comparison of approved project management processes with how the project is actually being managed.
 Each project should be assessed for the appropriate level of control needed: too much control is too time-consuming, too little control is very risky.
 If project control is not implemented correctly, the cost to the business should be clarified in terms of errors and fixes.

 Control systems are needed for cost, risk, quality, communication, time, change, procurement, and human resources.
 In addition, auditors should consider how important the projects are to the financial statements, how reliant the stakeholders are on controls, and how many controls exist.
 Auditors should review the development process and procedures for how they are implemented.
 The process of development and the quality of the final product may also be assessed if needed or requested.
 A business may want the auditing firm to be involved throughout the process to catch problems earlier on so that they can be fixed more easily.
 An auditor can serve as a controls consultant as part of the development team or as an independent auditor as part of an audit.
-In the UK, the National Audit Office developed in 2005 a "gold standard" for major defence project control which it has used as an audit tool.
+In the UK, the National Audit Office developed a "gold standard" for major defence project control in 2005, which it has used as an audit tool.
+The key elements of this standard are: